muaz-khan/WebRTC-Experiment/FileBufferReader/README.md

 4. `onBegin`, `onEnd` and `onProgress` events.
 These are added only to support file progress bars.
 5. `addChunk` method.
 It allows you store all received chunks in an array until entire file is received.
 6. `convertToObject` method.
 FileBufferReader assumes that you're sending ArrayBuffer using WebRTC data channels.
 It means that you'll be getting ArrayBuffer type in the `onmessage` event. `convertToObject` method allows you convert ArrayBuffer into JavaScript object type, which is helpful to check type of message.
+7. `convertToArrayBuffer` method.
+You can pass javascript object or any data-type, and this method will return `ArrayBuffer`.

 ## 1. Link The Library